nicholaslaws/carpetrecycling/README.md

 While we will describe it as a solution to a specific question, the approach is flexible and expandable enough for the complicated and large problem space we are studying.

-Our question is as follows:
+The kind of question our algorithm answers is the following:

 Given a carpet design defined by its constituent layer types, what materials should be chosen for each layer so that all specified